dwesterwick/SPTQuestingBots/README.md

 There are two main components of this mod: adding an objective system to the AI and spawning PMC's only at the beginning of the raid to mimic live Tarkov.

 **Objective System:**
 Instead of simply patrolling their spawn areas, bots will now move around the map to perform randomly-selected quest objectives.
-By default this system is only active for PMC's, but it can be enabled for Scavs and bosses if you want an extra challenge.
+By default this system is only active for PMC's and player Scavs, but it can be enabled for normal Scavs and bosses if you want an extra challenge.

 After spawning (regardless of when this occurs during the raid), bots will immediately begin questing, and there are only a few conditions that will cause them to stop questing:
 * They got stuck too many times